-The Polymesh blockchain is a optimised for regulated assets and markets.
-This is reflected in its approach to governance, security and consensus, as well as the base layer primitives provided directly by the network for asset management.
+The Polymesh blockchain is optimised for regulated assets and markets.
+This is reflected in its approach to governance, security and consensus, as well as the base layer primitives provided directly by the network for asset origination and lifecycle management.

 Polymesh is a public, permissioned blockchain.
 This means that anyone can run a node and check that the rules enforced by the network are being followed by all participants, and see all the public state secured by the blockchain, but that only certain entities (called operators) are allowed to run nodes that author new blocks, and vote on the finality of other blocks.